char-cole/bloodborne-ally-app/README.md

 - More searches
 - Details pages for results of searches
-- Deeper expanation of capabilities in docs page
+- Deeper explanation of capabilities in docs page